Aviation Cyber Security

 In November 2018, IATA presented to the Second High-Level Conference on Aviation Security (HLCAS/2) the Working Paper HLCAS/2-WP/27 Aircraft Digital Protection – An Integrated Approach (pdf) detailing the need for an Integrated Risk Management approach to cyber threats and risks for aircraft systems.

 Aviation Cyber Security Roundtable (ACSR)

 Another critical component of the cyber security strategy is the Aviation Cyber Security Roundtable.
-This annual forum aims to better understand and manage cyber security risk collaborating across disciplines, share experience as well as develop tangible actions to help the aviation industry.
-The ACSR gathers all the industry stakeholders to work towards a 2030 vision for a coordinated approach to aviation cyber security.
+This annual event aims to better understand and manage cyber security risk by collaborating across disciplines and sharing experiences to develop tangible solutions to help the aviation industry deal with the threat.
+The ACSR gathers industry stakeholders to work towards a 2030 vision for a coordinated approach to aviation cyber security.

-The work of the roundtable is focused on four cornerstones:
+The work of the roundtable is focused on four elements:

 - Cyber security culture: Promoting a positive cyber security culture and raising awareness across the industry.

 - Transparency and trust: Establishing a global approach to cyber security with a similar mindset to that which has guided aviation on safety and general security issues.